eleron96/Speckle-and-AI/README.md

 # Speckle Stream Processor 🚀

-**Speckle Stream Processor** is a robust terminal-based application designed to seamlessly fetch and process data from Speckle streams.
+Speckle Stream Processor is a robust terminal-based application designed to seamlessly fetch and process data from Speckle streams.
 It emphasizes commit details, room counting, and wall counting, offering a comprehensive insight into your Speckle data.
 With its intuitive terminal UI, you can either dive deep into specific commits or get an overview of all available commits.

+A unique aspect of this program is that it was entirely created thanks to GPT-4 and management from my side.
+So, while the program might be considered primitive, the fact that it was assembled and developed with the help of AI makes it truly unique in its scope and execution.
 ## 📌 Table of Contents

 - [Installation](#installation)